kdesai2018/ultimate-hackathon-starting-guide/github/README.md

 10. $ git push -u -f origin master
 11. $ git pull

-## How to continuously integrate your work w/ remote
+## How to continuously integrate your work with the remote branch on Github
 1. $ git add <file name>
 2. $ git commit -m "<message>"
 3. $ git push